Duntryleague Board Members 2023/24

 Golf Management Committee

-The Golf Management Committee shall consist of the Golf Professional(s), Course Superintendent, President, Men’s Captain, Ladies Captain, Men’s Vice-Captain and Ladies Vice-Captain.
+The Golf Management Committee shall consist of the Golf Professional(s), Course Superintendent, President, Men’s Captain, Women’s Captain, Men’s Vice-Captain and Women’s Vice-Captain.